JonKing93/DASH/Tutorials/ensembleMetadata/find-rows.md

 ```matlab
 rows = ensMeta.findRows("Tmean", [3 5])
 ```
-would return an error because the "Tmean" variable only has a single element.
+would return an error because the "Tmean" variable only has a single row.

 [Previous](sizes)---[Next](variable)